davidosomething/16.davidosomething.com/md/_posts/whitespace-in-vim.md

 plugins, it will automatically turn the setting on after plugins have loaded, so don't include the line in your vimrc or things will load twice!

-### editorconfig
+### EditorConfig

-I recommend this plugin for anyone working in open source or collaborating with others.
+I recommend using the [EditorConfig] standard for anyone working in open-source or collaborating with others.

-Editorconfig lets you define whitespace standards in an `.editorconfig` file (but it's not [a linting plugin]!).
+EditorConfig lets you define whitespace standards in an `.editorconfig` file (but it's not [a linting plugin]!).
 The rules are grouped by file extension , and it will set the `expandtab`, `shiftwidth`, `tabstop`, `softtabstop`, and other settings for you after you open a file with a definition in the `.editorconfig` file you provide.

-Many non-Vim text editors and IDEs support editorconfig, too.
-This is especially nice because you can keep the file along with your project and other editorconfig users will automatically be conforming to your whitespace standards.
+Many non-Vim text editors and IDEs support EditorConfig, too.
+This is especially nice because you can keep the file along with your project and other EditorConfig users will automatically be conforming to your whitespace standards.

-This plugin requires vim to be compiled with Python support (or takes some configuration to use a binary), so check in command mode (`:has('python')` or `:has('python3')`) or starting vim with the `--version` flag:
+There are two EditorConfig plugins for Vim.
+The official one, [editorconfig/editorconfig-vim] requires Vim to be compiled with Python support (or takes some configuration to use a binary), so check in command mode (`:has('python')` or `:has('python3')`) or starting vim with the `--version`
+flag:

 ```bash
 vim --version
 ```

+The unofficial one, [sgur/vim-editorconfig], is written in pure VimScript so it is technically slower, but for something so simple it is unnoticable.
+I use this one myself.

-- [editorconfig/editorconfig-vim]
+- [editorconfig/editorconfig-vim] is the official plugin
+- [sgur/vim-editorconfig] is the unofficial one that I use

 ### Auto-determine whitespace settings